TheDucky-2/DataLabX/docs/Missingness/Missingness_Visualization/Step 4.b - Visualization of Missing Data.md

 But, in **Heatmaps** we explored relationships between only 2 columns at once.

 What if multiple columns, like 3 or 4 are missing data together?
-What do I do then?
+What do we do then?

-It will be very hard to explore and know if my columns are related together using **Heatmaps**, won't it?
+It will be very hard to explore and know if our columns are related together using **Heatmaps**, won't it?

 **Absolutely.**